Bayesian Clustered Coefficients Regression with Auxiliary Covariates Assistant Random Effects: Simulation

-The proposed approach is evaluated in terms of both estimation and clustering.
-For estimation of the vector of coefficients, $\bm{\beta}$, we employ the mean absolute bias (MAB), mean standard deviation (MSD), and mean of mean squared error (MMSE) for assessment:
+The proposed approach and the two alternative models are evaluated in terms of parameter estimation.
+For estimation of the vector of coefficients, $\bm{\beta}$, we employ the mean absolute bias (MAB), mean standard deviation (MSD), mean of mean squared error (MMSE), and mean coverage rate (MCR) for assessment: